If you send your child on an international journey, you better make sure they’re old enough to fly alone — on all portions of the itinerary.

 What does United Airlines’ unaccompanied minor fee cover?
-Katrina Cichosz wants to know, and after reviewing her case, I’m kind
+Katrina Cichosz wants to know, and after reviewing her case, I’m kind of curious, too.

 Christina Welsch is young, dresses conservatively, and is usually alone when she flies.

 Read more “Whose responsibility are those unaccompanied minors?”

 Like any good father, LeRoy Villanueva tried to cover all of his bases when he put his two children on a plane from Paris to Los Angeles recently.
 Most important to him was buying the required unaccompanied minor service, which would allow his kids to fly without an adult.

 “I asked British Airways if I could buy the tickets at a third-party travel agency and pay the airline separately for the unaccompanied minor service,” he says.
 “A phone agent told me that I would have to purchase two adult fares from the online travel agency and then afterwards — at least 48 hours before departure — pay British Airways’ unaccompanied minor Service fee.”